 Purchasing an energy star rated appliance is sometimes more costly.
 You purchase the appliance under the preconceived notion that you will save a great deal of money on the utilization of this rated appliance as compared to a less expensive, non-rated product for energy star efficiency.
 The claims you read and see regarding the energy star cost savings may be unreliable.
 Many of the benefits that have been discussed and broadcasted are hard to verify and cannot be accurately measured.
 So be aware that in purchasing a new energy star appliance, you may not be saving as much in energy or in money as you had anticipated.

-For the environmentally conscious consumer, you purchase an energy star rated appliance or consumer good based on the fact you will be helping the environment and reducing harmful greenhouse gases.
+For the environmentally-conscious consumer, you purchase an energy star rated appliance or consumer good based on the fact you will be helping the environment and reducing harmful greenhouse gases.
 As late as an audit performed in 2008, the program is coming under fire and scrutiny for the claims they have made regarding the reduction of greenhouse gases.
-The benefits from Energy Star may not be as fully understood as the committee once thought because of lack of empirical and independent verifiable data.
+The benefits from Energy Star may not be as fully understood as the committee once thought because of a lack of empirical and independently verifiable data.

 Manufacturers are generally responsible for testing their own products.
 There are no rules or regulations that require a manufacturer to provide independent results that verify their test results.
 Testing their own results may and do cause misleading statements and product ratings to consumers.